buildingSMART/IDS-Audit-tool/ids-lib-documentation/IdsLib.IfcSchema/ClassInfo.md

 # ClassInfo class

-Metadata container for properties of IFC classes
+Metadata container for properties of and IFC class in the context of a specific schema version.
+For information about which class names and their availability in various schema versions, see [`IfcClassInformation`](./IfcClassInformation.md).

 ```csharp
 public class ClassInfo